 Simply put, an Enlisted Aide's duty is to provide support and assistance to an assigned General Officer in the course of that general fulfilling his official duties.
 Primary areas of emphasis include uniform maintenance, upkeep of the official entertaining areas of assigned quarters, and official entertainment.
 DoD 1315.9 and AR 614-200 spell out guidelines on what duties Enlisted Aides may be utilized to do.
 The ambiguity of the words "assist" and "help" were built into the regulation by Congress for a very specific purpose.
 There is a need to ensure that no enlisted member be held solely responsible for determining all requirements relating to the general officer's needs.
-Rather, they deemed it necessary for the general officer to provide input to ensure the enlisted aide performs the duties specified by that general officer.
+Rather, they deemed it necessary for the general officer.
 With that communication in place there can be no doubt as to where the assignment of duties was initiated and the enlisted aide will be less likely to "labor or exert himself for the personal benefit of an officer."
 We have expanded on some of the major areas of the Enlisted Aide duties and responsibilities which include, but are not limited to: